eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Proof Types Supported

-The current version of the library supports JWT proofs
+The current version of the library supports JWT proofs and Key Attestations.

 ### Demonstrating Proof of Possession (DPoP)